 Web services is a large subject.
 This comprises its architecture, as well as components such as SOAP, WSDL, RESTful web services, and Web services security.

 This article covers all of the key Web services topics that you must be familiar with in order to answer any level questions.
 It is important that you must be well versed with the basic concepts before interview.

 You’ll also find the most frequently asked web services interview questions and answers.
 This way you can skip on to a certain segment if necessary.

 The comprehensive list of web services interview questions will surely help you to crack any interview.

-Basic Web Services Interview Questions
+Basic Web Services Interview Questions and Answer

 What is a Web Service?

 A web service is a type of software that may be used over the Internet.
 It employs the XML messaging system and provides end users with a user-friendly interface.

 Give me a real-world example of a web service.

 IBM Web Services Browser is an example of a web service.
 It’s available on the IBM Alphaworks website.
 This browser displays a number of web service demos.
 SOAP, WSDL, and UDDI are the most common ways to use web services.
 All of these provide a plug-and-play interface for accessing web services such as stock quotes, traffic reports, and weather forecasts, among others.